matty-jones/blaskbot/README.md

 * A load of fun/useful bot commands (listed below)
 * Connection to twitch and twitter APIs
 * `Lurker Protection' - the bot won't call you out in chat until you've sent at least one message during the stream!
+* The ability to send messages as the channel host/streamer through the bot, directly from the terminal

 ## Current commands: ##